-The actual hike starts at KM 104, from this point it takes 12km to Machu Picchu.
+The actual hike starts at KM 104, from this point it takes 12km to reach Machu Picchu.

 Do I need permits for this hike?

-YES, Government issued permits are required and can only be acquired from a licensed tour operator – Orange Nation
+YES, Government issued permits are required and can only be acquired from a licensed tour operator like Orange Nation.

 There are only 250 permits per day for the Short Inca Trail.
-All visitors and professional crew needs a permit.
-Tickets do sell out fast (Peak season sells out within days) We recommend booking as soon as there’s availability for your preferred dates.
+All visitors and professional crew need a permit.
+Tickets do sell out fast (Peak season sells out within days) We recommend booking far in advance and as soon as there’s availability for your preferred dates.

 How long does it take from Km 104 to Machu Picchu City?

-It takes around 5 to 6 hours, depending on your fitness, it covers 12km in total.
+It takes around 5 to 6 hours, depending on your fitness level, it covers 12km in total.